ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 Because this example toon lit shader aims to help people learning shader writing in URP, it is an extremely simplified version of the full version one.
 This repository only contains ~10% of the full version shader, which only contains the most useful & easy to understand sections, to make sure everyone can understand the shader code easily.

-It is actually a "How to write your first custom lit shader in URP" example, instead of a good looking toon lit shader example (lots of toon lit tricks are not included in this example shader, for tutorial reason).
+It is actually a "How to write your first custom lit shader in URP" example, instead of a good-looking toon lit shader example (lots of toon lit tricks are not included in this example shader, for tutorial reason).

 Why creating this "simplified version" toon lit shader?
 -------------------